, , ,

 Monitor the soil moisture levels, as the warmth from the lights can sometimes dry out the soil.

-You can’t hurt the seedlings with too much light – they will simply not use what they don’t need.
-In the photosynthesis process, there are two cycles – a “light” and a “dark” cycle.
-The light cycle depends on light to function because its based on photosynthesis, but the dark cycle simply doesn’t require light in its process.
+You can’t hurt the seedlings with too much light – they will not use what they don’t need.
+In photosynthesis, there are two cycles – a “light” and a “dark” cycle.
+The light cycle depends on light to function because it’s based on photosynthesis, but the dark cycle doesn’t require light.
 That doesn’t mean it needs to be dark for the “dark” cycle to function – it happens after a certain amount of energy is built up from photosynthesis during the light cycle, which then switches to the dark cycle to store that energy.
-This switching happens continuously, so don’t worry that you might be giving your plants too much light!
+This switching happens continuously, so don’t worry about giving your plants too much light!

-Early season view of our grow rack with two shelves being used for starting seeds.
+Early season view of our grow rack with two shelves for starting seeds.

 Setting up your station

-Now you know what you need, let’s walk through how to set it up and get your first batch of seeds started!
+Now that you know what you need, let’s walk through how to set it up and start your first batch of seeds!

 Wire Rack

-Start with the wire rack itself – this is the foundation for everything else.
-Use the instructions and carefully assemble the rack, making sure to install the rollers on the bottom.
-This makes it much easier to move the rack to install or adjust heating or lighting.
+Start with the wire rack – this is the foundation for everything else.
+Use the instructions and carefully assemble the rack, installing the rollers on the bottom.
+Moving the rack to install or adjust heating or lighting makes it much easier.

 Lighting and electrical connections, showing pulley and cord on the light fixture.